Choose from a variety of care options

 Many people needing care find they’ll have to cover some or all of the costs themselves, which can be daunting.
 Thinking them through in advance will help you choose your next steps carefully.
 That can even stop you having to move to a new care provider later on if your care needs change.

 The United Kingdom Homecare Association (UKHCA) calculated a minimum price for homecare of £25.95 per hour.
 It covers the UK Living Wage for careworkers, and includes their travel time, mileage and wage-related costs.
 The rate also includes a minimum payment towards running a care business at a financially sustainable level.

 Care home fees can be significant, though they will vary depending on where you live and what your needs are.
 In many homes you might pay more than £1,000 per week, although the average weekly cost for a residential care home is approximately £650.
 This average increases to £900 where nursing care is required.
 Private payers may find that the average cost of a care home is higher.

-If you have savings of less than £23,250 you may be able to get financial help from your local authority.
+In England, if you have savings of less than £23,250, you may be able to get financial help from your local authority.
 They’ll assess your income and assets, looking at the value of any:

 - Savings, including ISAs

 - Stocks and shares

 - Your property if you’re moving to a care home and the home isn’t occupied by a spouse/partner, or a relative who’s over 60 or disabled

 If you do have more than £23,250 in assets, you’ll be considered a ‘self-funder’ and you’ll need to cover the full cost of your care.